opencor/opencor-user-documentation/src/plugins/simulation/simulationExperimentView.rst

    :align: center
    :scale: 25%

-You can get the information associated with a graph by double clicking on it:
+From there, you can get the information associated with the graph by double clicking on it:

 .. image:: pics/SimulationExperimentViewScreenshot06.png
    :align: center